 Though there are entire marketing and advertising teams behind the creation of a brand’s public image, observe them at a distance and they start resembling familiar personas.
-More specifically, most brands adopt behaviours that mimic students belonging to various cliques and are now battling it out in their school’s playground.
+More specifically, most brands adopt behaviors that mimic students belonging to various cliques and are now battling it out in their school’s playground.
 The playground, carrying this example further, would be a marketplace where brands vie for your attention and hard-earned dollars.

 The Geeks Vs. The Cool Kids